james-stevens/auto-skew-elle/api.md

 ## /v1/meta/schema - Get a copy of the full database schema

-This will include some additional information that was provided in the YML file
+This not only gives you the schema that was read from MySQL, but will also include some additional information that was provided in the YML file

 The returned JSON contains one object for each table, within that object there is a `columns` and `indexes` property.